How to Become a Vampire in ESO - Complete Guide

 Old Vampire Shrine Locations

-The old Shrines where you complete your quest can be found in the following zones:
+The old shrines where you complete the Scion of the Blood Matron quest can be found in the following zones:

 How to Become a Vampire in ESO

-There are three ways to get infected with Lycanthropy.
+There are three ways to get infected with Vampirism in ESO.
 All three work in Update 49.

 1. Travel to a new shrine in Auridon, Glenumbra or Stonefalls